List of presidents of the Philippines: History

-Emilio Aguinaldo became the inaugural president of the Philippines under the Malolos Republic, considered the First Philippine Republic.
+Emilio Aguinaldo became the inaugural president of the Philippines under the Malolos Republic, which was considered the First Philippine Republic.
 He held that office until 1901 when he was captured by United States forces during the Philippine–American War (1899–1902).
 The American colonization of the Philippines abolished the First Republic, which led to an American governor-general exercising executive power.

 In 1935, the United States, pursuant to its promise of full Philippine sovereignty, established the Commonwealth of the Philippines following the ratification of the 1935 Constitution, which also restored the presidency.
-The first national presidential election was held, and Manuel L. Quezon (1935–44) was elected to a six-year term, with no provision for re-election, as the second Philippine president and the first Commonwealth president.
+The first national presidential election was held, and Manuel L. Quezon (1935–1944) was elected to a six-year term with no provision for re-election as the second Philippine president and the first Commonwealth president.
 In 1940, however, the Constitution was amended to allow re-election but shortened the term to four years.
-A change in government occurred three years later when the Second Philippine Republic was organized with the enactment of the 1943 Constitution, which Japan imposed after it occupied the Philippines in 1942 during World War II.
+However, a change in the government occurred three years later when the Second Philippine Republic was organized with the enactment of the 1943 Constitution, which Japan imposed after the occupied the Philippines in 1942 during World War II.
 José P. Laurel acted as puppet president of the new Japanese-sponsored government; his de facto presidency, not legally recognized until the 1960s, overlapped with that of the president of the Commonwealth, which went into exile.
-The Second Republic was dissolved after Japan surrendered to the Allies in 1945; the Commonwealth was restored in the Philippines in the same year with Sergio Osmeña (1944–46) as president.
+The Second Republic was dissolved after the Japan surrendered to the Allies in 1945; the Commonwealth was then restored in the Philippines in the same year with the election of Sergio Osmeña (1944–1946) as president.

-Manuel Roxas (1946–1948) followed Osmeña when he won the first post-war election in 1946.
+Manuel Roxas (1946–1948) then followed Osmeña when he won the first post-war election in 1946.
 He became the first president of the independent Philippines when the Commonwealth ended on July 4 of that year.
-The Third Republic was ushered in and would cover the administrations of the next five presidents, the last of which was Ferdinand Marcos (1965–86), who performed a self-coup by imposing martial law in 1972.
+The Third Republic was ushered in and would cover the administrations of the next five presidents, the last of which was Ferdinand Marcos (1965–1986), who performed a self-coup by imposing martial law in 1972.
 The dictatorship of Marcos saw the birth of the New Society (Bagong Lipunan) and the Fourth Republic.
 His tenure lasted until 1986 when he was deposed in the People Power Revolution.
 The current constitution came into effect in 1987, marking the beginning of the Fifth Republic.